 BOARD OF DIRECTORS

-Baltimore Curriculum Project (BCP) is a nonprofit organization that empowers four neighborhood charter schools in East Baltimore with the tools they need to help every child succeed: City Springs Elementary/Middle School, Hampstead Hill Academy, and Wolfe Street Academy.
+Baltimore Curriculum Project (BCP) is a nonprofit organization that operates a network of neighborhood charter schools in Baltimore City: City Springs Elementary/Middle School, Govans Elementary School, Hampstead Hill Academy, and Wolfe Street Academy.

 Neighborhood Charter Schools